DiligentGraphics/DiligentSamples/Tutorials/Tutorial05_TextureArray/readme.md

         pTexArray->CopyData(m_pImmediateContext, SrcTex, mip, 0, nullptr, mip, tex, 0, 0, 0);
     }
 }
+// Get shader resource view from the texture array m_TextureSRV = pTexArray->GetDefaultView(TEXTURE_VIEW_SHADER_RESOURCE);
 ```

 The only last detail that is different from Tutorial04 is that `PopulateInstanceBuffer()` function computes
-texture array index, for every slices, and writes it to the instance buffer along with the transform matrix.
+texture array index, for every instance, and writes it to the instance buffer along with the transform matrix.